 - Referral Exclusion List used for spam, people often mistakenly use this list to filter spam.
 This list has a totally different purpose, using it for spam will only strip the referral and leave it as a direct visit.
 To solve this remove all the spam from the list and use a filter instead.

-- Bot direct traffic, this the most common scenario and also the most complex to solve, so I will focus the rest of the post to it.
+- Bot direct traffic - this is the most common scenario and the most complex to solve, so I will focus the rest of the post on it.

 Dealing with Direct Traffic Caused by Bots

-The first thing you should do if you haven't done it yet is to enable the option bot filtering in your Google Analytics.
+The first thing you should do if you haven't already done it, is to enable the option "bot filtering" in your Google Analytics.
 This will exclude hits from known bots and spiders in the IAB list.

 Unfortunately, most bots are not included in this list, so you will need to exclude the ones that are affecting you manually.